Agoric/documentation/main/ertp/glossary/README.md

 Electronic Rights Transfer Protocol - a smart contract framework that uses object capabilities to enforce access control.
 Instead of having to prove ownership of a corresponding private key, in the world of object capabilities, if your program has a reference to an object, it can call methods on that object.
 If it doesn't have a reference, it can't.
 For more on object capabilities, see [Chip Morningstar's post](http://habitatchronicles.com/2017/05/what-are-capabilities/).

 ## Extent
-How much, how many, or description of unique asset.
+Extents describe the extent of something that can be owned or shared: How much, how many, or description of unique asset.
 (Pixel(3,2), $3 or ‘Right to occupy on Tuesdays’).
-Extents describe the extent of something that can be owned or shared.
 Fungible extents are normally represented by natural numbers.
 Other extents may be represented as strings naming a particular right, or an arbitrary object that sensibly represents the rights at issue.

 Extent must be Comparable.